-August 30, 2018 — Chapin Langenheim, Editorial Project Coordinator, Web and Product Release Management
+August 30, 2018 — Chapin Langenheim, Editorial Project Coordinator, Project Management

 Teachers, professors, parents-as-teachers—to ease the transition into the fall semester, we’ve compiled some of our favorite Wolfram resources for educators!
 We appreciate everything you do, and we hope you find this cornucopia of computation useful.

 August 21, 2018 — Kyle Keane, Education Specialist, Outreach & Communications

 The 16th annual Wolfram Summer School was another successful immersive education adventure made possible by the power of the Wolfram Language for rapid scientific exploration and software development.
 A select group of 62 participants from all around the world (ranging from advanced high-school students to postgraduate students and beyond) worked on a variety of computational projects related to science, technology and innovation and educational innovation.
 The three-week program was packed with cutting-edge technologies, intellectual discussions, innovation in action and community building.